kelvinn/nixos-config/readme.md

 nix run nix-darwin --extra-experimental-features "nix-command flakes" -- switch --flake .#NoHome
 ```

-To enable home, search for `# Fix:` and update the `darwinModules` references to `xxx`.
+To enable home, search for `# FIX:` and update the `darwinModules` references to `xxx`.
 Re-run the above command and home will be included.